-Recent advancements in space technology have resulted in space exploration becoming a rapidly growing field, and the desire for human space exploration is drastically increasing.
-However, astronauts will risk receiving life threatening radiation doses from exposure to a hostile radiation environment that is more complex, intense, and variable than the one experienced on or near Earth.
-Cancer risk projections as a result of radiation exposure in space are still highly uncertain[1-7] as they rely on estimates for the radiation quality factors and on biophysical models of relative biological effectiveness derived from radiobiological studies performed using terrestrial particle accelerator sources.
-Recent estimates by Cucinotta et al.[2, 8] showed the uncertainty in cancer risk projections for a typical Mars mission are approximately 400 - 600% and identified uncertainties in radiation quality factors as the dominant source of error.
+As humanity prepares once again to venture beyond Earth's protective magnetosphere, to interplanetary destinations (e.g., Moon, Mars, and near-Earth asteroids) that hold incredible potential for scientific discovery, astronauts will risk receiving life threatening radiation doses from exposure to a hostile radiation environment that is more complex, intense, and variable than the one experienced on or near Earth.
+Cancer risk projections from such exposures are still highly uncertain [1-7] as they rely on estimates for the radiation quality factors and on biophysical models of relative biological effectiveness derived from radiobiological studies performed using terrestrial particle accelerator sources.
+Recent estimates by Cucinotta et al. [2, 8] showed the uncertainty in cancer risk projections for a typical Mars mission are approximately 400 - 600% and identified uncertainties in radiation quality factors as the dominant source of error.

-Active radiation dosimeters are necessary to measure radiation quality factors and characterize the radiation exposure to astronauts.
-Personal and area monitoring radiation dosimeters are required on every manned spaceflight in order to confirm compliance with regulations and to indicate when dose rates become too high for a particular mission phase, such as extra-vehicular activities.
-Radiation dosimeters for manned spaceflight missions must be designed to accurately measure the absorbed dose using materials that closely matches human soft tissue, separate the effects of charged particles and neutrons, and be used in the vacuum of space.
+While biological risk models are used to make the ultimate go/no-go decision, active radiation dosimeters with spectroscopic capabilities are necessary to measure radiation quality factors and characterize the radiation exposure to astronauts.
+Personal and area monitoring radiation dosimeters are required on every manned spaceflight in order to confirm compliance with regulations and indicate when dose rates become too high for a mission phase, such as extravehicular activities.
+Radiation dosimeters for manned spaceflight missions must be designed to (1) accurately measure the absorbed dose using materials that closely match the stopping power of human soft tissue, (2) separate the effects of charged particles and neutrons, and (3) be used in the vacuum of space.

-Space qualified radiation dosimeters, developed for Space Shuttle and International Space Station (ISS) missions, have now exceeded their design life and do not satisfy the radiation monitoring requirements of long-duration missions into deep space[9-11].
+Space qualified radiation dosimeters, developed for Space Shuttle and International Space Station (ISS) missions, have now exceeded their design life and do not satisfy the radiation monitoring requirements of long-duration missions into deep space [9-11].
 More importantly, none of those instruments have been designed to actively monitor exposure to neutrons which have a high relative biological effectiveness, can affect blood-forming marrow in bones, and may account for up to 20% of the total radiation dose received by astronauts on the ISS.
-To overcome these limitations, we have designed the Charged & Neutral Particle Tissue Equivalent Proportional Counter (CNP-TEPC), which is a radiation dosimeter capable of separating the dose from charged particles and neutrons in real-time.
+To overcome these limitations, we have designed the Charged & Neutral Particle Tissue Equivalent Proportional Counter (CNP-TEPC), which is a radiation dosimeter capable of separating the dose from charged and neutral radiation in real-time.
+Since 2017, the HASP program has played a major role in the development of the CNP-TEPC instrument by enabling our team to test various iterations of the mechanical and electrical hardware aboard a stratospheric balloon at altitudes greater than 120,000 feet and for flight durations that could exceed 10 hours.